Opus10/qik/docs/spaces.md

 fence = true
 ```

-To extend the fence around the modules, add globs:
+Extend this fence with globs:

 ```toml
 [spaces.my-space]